NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Abstract

 \section{Abstract}

-Large language models (LLMs) prompted with text and audio represent the state of the art in various auditory tasks, including speech, music, and general audio, showing emergent abilities on unseen tasks.
-However, these capabilities have yet to be fully demonstrated in bioacoustics tasks, such as detecting animal vocalizations in large recordings, classifying rare and endangered species, and labeling context and behavior—tasks that are crucial for conservation, biodiversity monitoring, and the study of animal behavior.
+Large language models (LLMs) prompted with text and audio have achieved state-of-the-art performance across various auditory tasks, including speech, music, and general audio, showing emergent abilities on unseen tasks.
+However, their potential has yet to be fully demonstrated in bioacoustics tasks, such as detecting animal vocalizations in large recordings, classifying rare and endangered species, and labeling context and behavior---tasks that are crucial for conservation, biodiversity monitoring, and animal behavior studies.
 In this work, we present \method, the first audio-language foundation model specifically designed for bioacoustics.
-Our carefully curated training dataset comprises text-audio pairs spanning a diverse range of bioacoustics, speech, and music data, designed to address the challenges posed by limited annotated datasets in the field.
+Our training dataset consists of carefully curated text-audio pairs spanning bioacoustics, speech, and music, designed to address the field's limited availability of annotated data.
 We demonstrate successful transfer of learned representations from music and speech to bioacoustics, and our model shows promising generalization to unseen taxa and tasks.
-Importantly, we test \method on a novel benchmark (\newbeans) and it sets the new state of the art (SotA) on several bioacoustics tasks, including zero-shot classification of unseen species.
-To advance bioacoustics research, we also open-source the code for generating training and benchmark data, as well as for training the model\footnote{Demo page: \url{https://earthspecies.github.io/naturelm-audio-demo/} The code will be open-sourced and available shortly.}.
+We evaluate \method on a novel benchmark (\newbeans) and it sets a new state of the art on several bioacoustics tasks, including zero-shot classification of unseen species.
+To advance bioacoustics research, we release our model weights, benchmark data, and open-source the code for training and benchmark data generation and model training. \footnote{Project page: \url{https://earthspecies.github.io/naturelm-audio-demo/}}